Click to View New Information about Asperger Syndrome (Part 1)

 By law, and by policy, the college is committed to provide equal access for all qualified individuals to its programs and educational opportunities.
 The need for physical access (elevators, ramps, etc.) is obvious to most of us, but access needs also include the curriculum itself and measures of evaluation.
 Academic adjustments may include special seating, testing accommodations, use of adaptive technology, or presentation of course materials in alternate formats.
-The college has designated Linda Weinberg, Coordinator of Access and Equity Services, to identify appropriate accommodations and to coordinate the provision of these services.
+The college has designated Gabriella Vasta, Coordinator of Access and Equity Services, to identify appropriate academic adjustments and to coordinate the provision of these services.

 You are an agent of the college and as such share the college's obligations to provide access within your classroom and curriculum.
 Your course outline should include the following disability statements:

 It is the college's policy to provide, on an individual basis, equitable academic adjustments to students with disabilities, which may affect their ability to fully participate in program or course activities or to meet course requirements.
 This material is available in alternative formats upon request.

 Ask the student if he or she has been in contact with Gabriella Vasta, Coordinator of Access and Equity Services and/or the Resnick Academic Achievement Center.
 If not, refer the student.
 You should not personally collect and/or maintain any disability documentation, nor should you make a determination as to the existence of a disability or the reasonableness of a request without consultation.
 Unless you are willing to provide a requested modification to all students, you should not provide it to any student without having first received an access memo from the Coordinator.